feast-dev/feast/docs/getting-started/concepts/registry.md

 ### Options for registry implementations

 #### File-based registry
-By default, the registry Feast uses a file-based registry implementation, which stores the protobuf representation of the registry as a serialized file.
+By default, Feast uses a file-based registry implementation, which stores the protobuf representation of the registry as a serialized file.
 This registry file can be stored in a local file system, or in cloud storage (in, say, S3 or GCS).

 The quickstart guides that use `feast init` will use a registry on a local file system.
 To allow Feast to configure a remote file registry, you need to create a GCS / S3 bucket that Feast can understand: